NBA playoffs schedule 2020: Dates, times, matchups for all games

-The NBA is deep into the second round, families have arrived in the bubble, and the intrigue is picking up.
+The NBA is deep into the second round, families have arrived in the bubble (just not LeBron’s kids), and the intrigue is picking up.
 The 2020 NBA playoffs schedule is out, and changing, and we’ve got it.

 Here are a few notes on the NBA playoffs schedule 2020: